Setophaga petechia aestiva, S. p. amnicola/parkesi

 - High Counts: 43 along Pawnee Creek, Lincoln Co 27 Jun 2004, 43 at Wood Duck WMA, Stanton Co 18 Jun 2021, 40 near Gothenburg, Dawson Co 20 Jun 2017, 40 at Fort Kearny, Buffalo Co 21 Jun 2020, and 40 at Chadron Reservoirs, Dawes Co 24 Jun 2021.

-Later dates are 8 Oct 2006 Douglas Co, 9 Oct 2006 Douglas Co, and 9 Oct 2013 Otoe Co, quite late 22 Oct 2021 Wind Springs Ranch, Sioux Co, and a very late date 17 Nov 2013 Platte Co (Silcock 2013).
-Occasionally Yellow Warblers linger well into Dec north of the expected winter range; the only records on the northern Great Plains are three Dec records in or near the Colorado Front Range and one bird in Pueblo Co, Colorado that persisted 7 Dec 2019-24 Jan 2020 (eBird.org).
+Later dates are 22 Oct 2021 Wind Springs Ranch, Sioux Co, and a very late date 17 Nov 2013 Platte Co (Silcock 2013).
+Occasionally Yellow Warblers linger well into Dec north of the expected winter range; the only Dec-Feb records on the Great Plains north of Oklahoma are for Dec in Colorado: three in or near the Colorado Front Range and one in Pueblo Co, Colorado (eBird.org, accessed Jan 2024).

 Departure from breeding grounds begins in mid-Jul, and migrants are generally gone by late Sep, although late dates are in Oct.
 Birds in Sep and later may be migrants of the darker-plumaged northern races amnicola and parkesi, as the breeding race aestiva leaves the breeding grounds early, starting in mid-Jul (Curson et al 1994); most Nebraska breeders may have departed by the end of Aug.
 Individuals of rubiginosa and amnicola do not arrive in Arizona until Oct (Lowther et al 2020).